looker/custom_visualizations_v2/README.md

 **A Note on Support**

-Visualizations provided as examples here are a community supported effort.
+Visualizations provided as examples here.

 Looker's support team does not troubleshoot issues relating to these example visualizations or your custom visualization code.